finartcialist/residencesolo/step_2a_mardi.md

 also listening to this : https://peterkirn.bandcamp.com/album/splintered-cycles

+# résumé histoire finartcialist

+some background on the finartcialist project.

 ## the thing about data sonification vs sound art

 when i first started finartcialist (a project that was born without a name), i did not know that what I was doing had a name.
 I was just calling it generative music... it is still not clear to me if it was generative music or not.